efong505/video-download/SALES_FLYER.md

 **Are you tired of secular platforms censoring your faith-based content?**
 **Ready to build a thriving Christian community without compromise?**

-**Introducing the revolutionary Christian Conservative Video Platform** - where faith meets technology, and your voice matters!
+**Introducing Christian Conservatives Today** - the revolutionary platform where faith meets technology, and your voice matters!

 ---